lassalleloan/PCList/README.md

 ## Introduction

-This goal of this repo is to develop a multi-tiered application, allowing the user to manage a large “list of Things”.
+The goal of this repo is to develop a multi-tiered application, allowing the user to manage a large “list of Things”.
 Things should be stored in a database.
 In our case things are PCs like the title of this file mention it.

 **Constraints**
 - Use MVC on the server side.
 Do not implement a single-page app with AJAX.